sensegrouppro/Security-System/README.md

 Whether you're planning your first commercial security camera installation or replacing an outdated system, this guide gives you a clear picture of what a professional installation involves and what to expect at every stage.
 We've completed over 1,600 commercial projects across the Greater Toronto Area.
 This is exactly how we do it.

----

 ## Why Commercial CCTV Installation Is Different From Residential

-[Add image: A large commercial warehouse with multiple IP security cameras mounted at high points along the ceiling and exterior walls — showing the scale difference from residential]

 This is worth saying upfront.
 Commercial and residential installations are two different things entirely.